Ant-C-tech/kottans-frontend/README.md

 Reading this article improved my knowledge about HTTP one more time.
 Earlier I did not notice some details or just did not understand them properly.
 But still I have some difficulties with understanding of practical using these data.
 Until now I did not made any requests just "fetch" in my "Friends App".
 I hope next practices give me more material for comprehending and studying and I will catch the purpose of such articles.
 At the moment for me it is a bit abstraction knowledge.

+##### How I Taught Myself to Code in Eight Weeks

+ I think that the best in this article is this words: "It goes without saying that there’s a huge difference between the relatively cursory amount of knowledge needed to build a simple prototype (the focus of this post) and the depth of knowledge and experience needed to be a truly qualified software engineer.".

 [Back to contents](#front-end-course-contents)

 ---